-The contributions to each service by Council varies considerably due to a number of factors.
-There are a number of budgets which are exclusive to a particularly Council and these largely fall into the Communications and Visitor Economy section where budgets for Astley Hall and Chorley events are held meaning a greater contribution required to the service.
-In Policy and Governance budgets for Civic Services and buildings are held within the Department for Chorley but not at South Ribble again meaning a greater overall contribution required by Chorley.
+The contributions to each service by Council varies considerably due to a few factors.
+There are a number of budgets which are exclusive to a particular Council and these largely fall into the Communications and Visitor Economy section where budgets for Astley Hall and Chorley events are held meaning a greater contribution required to the service.
+In Governance budgets for Civic Services and buildings are held within the Department for Chorley but not at South Ribble again meaning a greater overall contribution required by Chorley for services exclusive to that Council..

 Table 3: Budgets by Contribution